History of Uruguay: Militarism and modernization, 1875–1890

 In addition, the economy was stabilized and exports, mainly of Hereford beef and Merino wool, increased.
 In Fray Bentos corned beef production started.
 In 1880, Lorenzo Latorre resigned from the presidency, being succeeded by Francisco Antonino Vidal, who finished his term.
 In 1882 he was succeeded by Máximo Santos.
 In 1886 the Quebracho Revolution took place, in which revolutionary forces that brought together Blanco and Colorado supporters faced off against the forces of the militarist government.
 In August 1886, President Santos survived an assassination attempt that led him to leave office.

 Máximo Santos was succeeded by General Máximo Tajes, who had led the government forces during the Quebracho Revolution.
 He carried out an opening policy, which allowed the reorganization of the then existing political parties.
 Furthermore, during the Tajes administration there was economic prosperity in which the construction of European-style buildings increased in Montevideo, and the gas lighting service was replaced by electric lighting in a large part of the city.

 Return to civil rule and collectivism, 1890–1903

 By 1890 the country continued to undergo transformations, with increasing urbanization, mass European immigration, an increase in the educational level due to compulsory education and the development of the middle class.
+Average living standards had also risen by 1890, with real wages in Uruguay (together with neighboring Argentina) higher than several other European and Latin American countries by that time.
 In the political sphere, the period that would last until 1903 was characterized by the political predominance of the upper bourgeoisie, to the detriment of the caudillismo that had prevailed for decades.